IBM/instana-openshift/README.md

 # Integrate Instana with a Microservice Application on OpenShift

 In this code pattern, we will integrate [Instana](https://www.instana.com/) with a polyglot microservice travel application on OpenShift.
-Instana is a fully automated Application Performance Management (APM) solution designed specifically for the challenges of managing microservice and cloud-native applications.
+Instana is a fully automated Enterprise Observability solution, with infrastructure monitoring and Application Performance Management (APM), designed specifically for the challenges of managing microservice and cloud-native applications.
 We will generate traffic to the application using [Puppeteer](https://developers.google.com/web/tools/puppeteer/) and analyze the traffic on the Instana dashboard.
 The travel application used in this code pattern is a part of the [Bee Travels](https://bee-travels.github.io/) project that focuses on some of the first version services of the application.
 The services included in this code pattern are:
 * Destination v1 (Node.js)
 * Car Rental v1 (Node.js)
 * Hotel v1 (Python)